Sunday, August 22, 2021

 What I like about sending packed lunch to school is that I know for sure that the food has been prepared hygienically, I can incorporate some variety thus making the meals more wholesome and at the end of the day, I am aware of how much my daughters have eaten.
 Over the past several months, I have figured out what foods work and what don't and have a reasonably good idea of what to pack for four days of the school week (they eat at the cafeteria on one day of the week).
 The girls usually do finish all the contents of their snack box and lunch box in school.
 On the rare occasion anything is left unfinished, it is usually in the vegetable compartment (no surprises there 😆).

 Before I get to the actual contents of the lunchboxes, a little bit of background info.
 In my children's school, only finger foods are allowed in the snack box, sharing of food is strictly not allowed and there is no nut-free policy.
-I'd never-ever make any claims of everything in these lunchboxes being "healthy" because that is not my intention and neither is it true.
+I'd never-ever make a claims of everything in these lunchboxes being "healthy" because that is not my intention and neither is it true.
 An eating philosophy I firmly believe in is "eat the rainbow" so I sincerely try to incorporate 2-3 portions of colorful fruit and vegetables.
-Aside from that, I often lean towards nutritious snacks (like assorted nuts and dried fruit, plain popcorn and makhana) and many times, the sweet treat is homemade with reduced sugar and/or healthier substitutes but that is about as far as I go.
+Aside from that, I often lean towards nutritious snacks (like assorted nuts and dried fruit, plain popcorn and makhana) and many times, the sweet treat is homemade to avoid nasties like palm oil, preservatives and excess sugar but that is about as far as I go.

 If you are looking for kids lunchbox inspiration, I have compiled some of our go-to combinations.
 Everything you see in this post is vegetarian but most of the "mains" can be customized to incorporate animal protein of your choice.
 Wherever recipes are available, I have included the links.
 Also, you can scroll down to the end of the post for a detailed list of our go-to snacks along with some tips that I hope can save you precious time during frenzied mornings.